 ● Where the entertainment center would go (use an antique secretary for your TV, game consoles, etc.)

-2. Group Items by Color
+2. Group antiques by color palette

 In museums and exhibits, antique collections are usually grouped according to antique type, geographical region, time period, etc. Since your home is not a museum, you do not have to group according to any of these parameters.
 With that in mind, though, we do recommend grouping by color.
 This helps create uniformity; it strains the eye and creates chaos when the room is dominated by non-matching hues.